Hybrid Neural Autoencoders for Stimulus Encoding in Visual and Other Sensory Neuroprostheses: Background

 Phosphene appearance has been best characterized in epiretinal implants, where inadvertent activation of \acp{NFB} in the optic fiber layer of the retina leads to elongated phosphenes \cite{beyeler_model_2019,rizzo_perceptual_2003} (Fig.~\ref{fig:axonmapmodel}, \emph{center}).
-To this end, Granley \emph{et.~al} \citep{granley_computational_2021} developed a forward model to predict phosphene shape as a function of both neuroanatomical parameters (\emph{i.e.}, retinal location of the stimulating electrode) and stimulus parameters (\emph{i.e.}, pulse frequency, amplitude, and duration).
+To this end, Granley \emph{et.~al} \citep{granley_computational_2021} developed a forward model to predict phosphene shape as a function of both neuroanatomical parameters (\emph{i.e.}, location of the stimulating electrode) and stimulus parameters (\emph{i.e.}, pulse frequency, amplitude, and duration).
 With this model, phosphenes are primarily characterized by two main parameters, $\rho$ and $\lambda$, which dictate the size and elongation of the elicited phosphene, respectively (Fig.~\ref{fig:axonmapmodel}, \emph{right}).
+These parameters can be determined using psychophysical tasks (\emph{e.g.}, drawings, brightness ratings) \cite{beyeler_model_2019, granley_computational_2021}, and although they vary drastically across patients \cite{beyeler_model_2019}, they do not change much over time \cite{luo_long-term_2016,beyeler_learning_2017}.
 Stimulation from multiple electrodes is nonlinearly integrated into a combined perception, and if two electrodes happen to activate the same \ac{NFB}, they might not generate two distinct phosphenes.
-In addition, $\rho$ and $\lambda$ vary drastically across patients \cite{beyeler_model_2019}, making stimulus encoding a particularly challenging problem.